scloud19/SECipedia/Linux/Linux Basics/linux_filesystem.md

             Doesn't allow you to do an archive (aka pack multiple files/directories into one entity)

         gunzip
-            to uncompress a .gz file
+            to uncompress a .gz/.Z file

+            switches
+                -d
+                    decompresses
+                -c
+                    sends the result to STDOUT

         Making a tarball
             tar cvf achive.tar file1 file2 directory1 ...